kmaehashi/jubash/README.md

 Jubash
 ======

-Jubash is an interactive shell environment to try out Jubatus on the command line.
+Jubash is a shell environment to call [Jubatus](http://jubat.us/) APIs from the command line.

+By using `jubash`, you can easily integrate Jubatus with your existing command-line workflow.
+You can also use `jubash` as a handy tool to briefly tasting Jubatus without writing code.

 Jubash is licensed under LGPL 2.1.